OpenSilver/OpenSilver.Documentation/documentation/general/javascript-interop-and-libraries.md

 ```
 Await Interop.LoadJavaScriptFile("ms-appx:///MyProject/FileSaver.min.js")
 ```
-There are also other methods like `Interop.LoadCSSFile`, which are documented on the site and demonstrated in the sample application called "OpenSilver Showcase".
+There are also other methods like `Interop.LoadCSSFile`, which are documented [on the site](https://doc.opensilver.net/reference/OpenSilver.Interop.html) and demonstrated in the sample application called "OpenSilver Showcase".

-Userware, the company behind the open-source OpenSilver project, is currently working on providing NuGet packages specific to well-known JavaScript components, allowing to use them directly from XAML and C#/VB.NET without having to manually code JavaScript calls.
+Userware, the company behind the open-source project OpenSilver, is currently working on providing NuGet packages specific to well-known JavaScript components, allowing to use them directly from XAML and C#/VB.NET without having to manually code JavaScript calls.

-For example, packages for Telerik Kendo UI, Syncfusion Essential JS and DevExpress DevExtreme are already available and can be seen in the "Showcase" application on the OpenSilver website.
+For example, packages for Telerik Kendo UI, Syncfusion Essential JS and DevExpress DevExtreme are already available and can be seen in the "Showcase" application, which can be found [here](https://opensilver.net/gallery/) on the OpenSilver website.
 They contain some of the main controls, such as the DataGrid, the RichTextEditor and the Spreadsheet component.
 Their source code is on GitHub.

 ## How to import “TypeScript Definition” files?

 To avoid having to manually make calls to the `Interop` API to interact with JavaScript libraries, OpenSilver includes the possibility of importing "TypeScript Definition" files, the extension of which is ".d.ts".
-These are relatively short files that accompany most JavaScript libraries and whose purpose is to provide strong typing to the libraries in question.
+These are relatively short files that accompany most JavaScript libraries and their purpose is to provide strong typing to the libraries in question.

 Normally these files are intended for developers of TypeScript applications, but OpenSilver has diverted their use in order to auto-generate strongly typed C#/VB.NET wrapper classes that allow to interact with JavaScript libraries in pure C#/VB.NET, that is to say without any manual call to JavaScript.

-To use these files, developers can simply copy/paste them to an OpenSilver project and compile the project.
+To use these files, developers can simply copy/paste them into an OpenSilver project and compile the project.
 The auto-generated files can be seen in the “obj/Debug” subfolder of the project.

-In the current version, some advanced features of TypeScript are not yet supported, so a little cleaning up inside the TypeScript Definition file is often necessary to keep only the essentials.
+In the current version, some advanced features of TypeScript are not yet supported, so a little clean up inside the TypeScript Definition file is often necessary to keep only the essentials.

 Many examples are available in the GitHub of CSHTML5, which is a sister product also maintained by Userware.
 Its GitHub is accessible at the following address: [https://github.com/cshtml5?tab=repositories](https://github.com/cshtml5?tab=repositories)